- What the Arbitrator Ruled in Bargaining 2012, and Why

 These are long-standing problems with simple solutions.
 Once again we will be arguing our case before the Arbitrator.
 If UBC had more respect for its Sessionals, we wouldn’t have to make our case to the Arbitrator.
 Our proposals are sensible, fair, and very inexpensive.

 Next up on the blog: Lecturers’ appointment and right of reappointment

 If you prefer updates via an RSS feed, activate here.

 Posted on Wednesday, March 25, 2015 at 10:00 a.m.

 categories: Benefits, Total Compensation, Two-Tiered Compensation

 While the parties have agreed on many issues there are a number of issues still in dispute.
 On some of these issues the parties are likely to engage in further discussion that might lead to resolution, others will have to be decided by an Arbitrator.
 Please note that any items agreed to at the bargaining table will not be implemented until the interest arbitration is complete.
-This is the eleventh in a series of blog posts to discuss both the matters that have been agreed and those that are still in dispute, and the third dealing with matters still in dispute.
+This is the eleventh in a series of blog posts to discuss both the matters that have been agreed to and those that are still in dispute, and the third dealing with matters still in dispute.

 Members who continue to work past the age of 71 lose health and welfare benefits provided by the University, as well as the 10 percent equivalent of their salary that the University contributes into the Faculty Pension Plan.
 These conditions result in a significant drop in the total compensation members receive from the University once they turn 71.